UKGovLD/URI-patterns-core/URI Patterns v0.4.md

 At the time of writing the TAG’s current work on this topic "[URLs in Data Primer W3C Editor's Draft 27 April 2013](http://www.w3.org/2001/tag/doc/urls-in-data-2013-04-27/)" is available at http://www.w3.org/2001/tag/doc/urls-in-data-2013-04-27/.
 It is expected that this document will be formally published as a W3C First Public Working Draft (FPWD) which is the first formal step to publication as a W3C Recommendation.
 [Section 5.3](http://www.w3.org/2001/tag/doc/urls-in-data-2013-04-27/#publishing-data) (quoted below) contains advice for data publishers.

-[**Editors Note**: Need to check with JeniT that what follows captures the state of affairs - at least as of 9th may 2013]
+[**`Editors Note`**`: Need to check with JeniT that what follows captures the state of affairs - at least as of 9th may 2013`]

-Roughly speaking this new advice provides for continued use of both #frag and 303 redirection patterns, with encouragement to make use of the HTTP Link: header to establish describes or describedBy relations between a thing (any kind of thing) and another (authoritative) resource that describes it.
+Roughly speaking this new advice provides for continued use of both `#frag` and `303 redirection` patterns, with encouragement to make use of the HTTP Link: header to establish describes or describedBy relations between a thing (any kind of thing) and another (authoritative) resource that describes it.

 *"5.3 Publishing Data*

-*				*

-*Publishers can help enable more accurate merging of data from different sites if they support URLs for each**[ entit*y](http://www.w3.org/2001/tag/doc/urls-in-data-2013-04-27/#dfn-entity)* they or other sites may wish to describe, separate from the**[ landing page*s](http://www.w3.org/2001/tag/doc/urls-in-data-2013-04-27/#dfn-landing-page)* or**[ record*s](http://www.w3.org/2001/tag/doc/urls-in-data-2013-04-27/#dfn-record)* that they publish.
-If these additional URLs are provided, the HTTP response given when resolving a landing page or record should include a Link header indicating the URL of the entity the landing page or record describes using the ***_describes _***relationship.
-Similarly, if there are pages that describe the entity associated with a given URL, then: 				*
+*Publishers can help enable more accurate merging of data from different sites if they support URLs for each [entity](http://www.w3.org/2001/tag/doc/urls-in-data-2013-04-27/#dfn-entity) they or other sites may wish to describe, separate from the [landing pages](http://www.w3.org/2001/tag/doc/urls-in-data-2013-04-27/#dfn-landing-page) or [records](http://www.w3.org/2001/tag/doc/urls-in-data-2013-04-27/#dfn-record) that they publish.
+If these additional URLs are provided, the HTTP response given when resolving a landing page or record should include a Link header indicating the URL of the entity the landing page or record describes using the _describes _ relationship.
+Similarly, if there are pages that describe the entity associated with a given URL, then*

 * *if the URL is a hash URL, the base URL should be that of the document that describes the entity*

-* *if the content of the entity is available on the web, the response should include a Link header with the ***_describedby _***relationship, linking to the landing page or record*
+* *if the content of the entity is available on the web, the response should include a Link header with the _'describedby'_ relationship, linking to the landing page or record*

 * *otherwise, the URL should result in a 303 See Other HTTP status code, redirecting to the landing page or record"*